amarka8/Google-Sheets-add-on-Lyne.ai-/README.md

-# Google-Sheets-add-on-Lyne.ai-
+# Google-Sheets-add-on-Lyne.ai
-A google sheets add on that formats lead sheets
+A google sheets add on that formats lead sheets using Google Apps Script